Skip to Content

 banana bread step 3

 And that is it!
 This is the perfect easy recipe that will make one of the best-tasting dishes you will ever make.
-Be sure and use a bread knife to cut your loaf with because the serrated teeth will allow it to make clean cuts and not tear your bread apart.
+Be sure and use a bread knife to cut your loaf because the serrated teeth will allow it to make clean cuts and not tear your bread apart.

 Yield: 1 loaf